michelin/ns4kafka/README.md

 ## Configuration

-## GitLab Authentication
+### GitLab Authentication

-The authentication with GitLab can be set up with the following configuration:
+To set up authentication with GitLab, you can use the following configuration:

 ```yaml
 micronaut: